jadelmasri00/k-Means-Paper/README.md

 Build a distance view of the data and set an adaptive distance threshold d from the data itself.

-Find a minimal d-packing—a set of points that are all at least d apart.
+Find a minimal d-packing; a set of points that are all at least d apart.

 Use the size of that packing as a strong estimate for K.